-It has been said that eating Quati on this day prepares the body for the cold against the rainfall that has been happening in the monsoon prior to it.
+It has been said that eating Kwati on this day prepares the body for the cold against the rainfall that has been happening in the monsoon before it.
 Also, the farmers who have been planting rice all monsoon will be tired and in bad health by the end of it.

-So, this Quati is supposed to give them extra energy and bring them back to good plysical health.
-Also, psychologically also, it is the day when they forget about the work and all the woes and spend some time with the loved ones so as to be happy.
+So, this Kwati is supposed to give them extra energy and bring them back to good physical health.
+Also, psychologically, it is the day when they forget about the work and all the woes and spend some time with the loved ones to be happy.

 On this day, the sister prepares a good meal for the brother and makes a ‘Rakhi’.
-Rakhi is kindof like a bracelet which is made up of attractive materials to make it look beautiful.
+Rakhi is kind of like a bracelet that is made up of attractive materials to make it look beautiful.
 These days, we can buy different kinds of Rakhi in the market as well.

 Sisters pick out their favorite kind from the market or make one by themselves.
-Such Rakhi is then presented to the brothers among all other traditional rituals that is performed on this day.
+Such Rakhi is then presented to the brothers among all other traditional rituals that are performed on this day.

 The brother and sisters who observe this day to mark their pure relation need not be related by blood.
-There are those who take others as their sister or brother.
+Some take others as their sister or brother.
 Even among those, they can celebrate this day to mark the bond that they share between them.

-It is supposed to give their relation even more authenticity and holiness.
-It is therefore a celebration of the purity in relations and the way in which brothers and sisters bond throughout their lives.
+It is supposed to give their relationship even more authenticity and holiness.
+It is therefore a celebration of the purity in relations and how brothers and sisters bond throughout their lives.
 It signifies the intention of praying for the loved ones and wish for their good health, prosperous future and happiness.